 As we have observed while renewing operating loans for the 2021 crop year, the majority (over 80%) of our row crop customers had positive returns for the 2020 crop.
-We saw a slight improvement in credit quality through the second quarter of 2021.
+We saw a slight improvement in credit quality through the third quarter of 2021.
 Commodity prices have improved significantly, and we expect our row crop customers to have another good year of positive cash flow margins.
-The 2021 crop conditions in our area are generally good.
+The 2021 crop conditions in our area are generally good and we are observing good yields being reported.
 We expect stable credit quality in the short term, assuming current conditions remain in place.
 Land values in our area are increasing compared to the prior year.